kannibalox/pyrosimple/docs/configuration.md

 Defaults to `~/.rtorrent.rc`.

-This tells pyrosimple where to look for the rtorrent config file.
+This tells pyrosimple where to look for the rTorrent config file.
 It's mainly needed in order to automatically figure out where the SCGI port/file is listening, but may have other uses in the future.

 ####  `scgi_url`

+Defaults to being unset.

 If you'd prefer to manually set the SCGI URL, you can use this value to do so.
-If it's unset, pyrosimple will use the `rtorrent_rc` settings to automatically figure it out, but will raise an error if it's unable to do so.
+When unset, pyrosimple will use the `rtorrent_rc` settings to automatically figure it out, but will raise an error if it's unable to find any hints.

 #### `sort_fields`